mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the language of friendship is not words but meanings.*
+> *difficulties in life are constant and impartial. not unfair. impartial.*

 </div>
 <!-- quote-end -->